A glamorous playground hosting strong traditions, modern architecture and nocturnal action.

 As one of the largest international airports in Britain, Birmingham Airport is fully equipped with great facilities for you to take advantage of before you fly.

 Whether you’ve got some time to kill before your flight or you’re after some last minute essentials, Birmingham Airport has a great selection of shops for you to browse.
 Enjoy great savings at World Duty Free, head to WHSmith for your plane snacks, and for any electrical items you’ll find Dixons Travel.
-You can even get your nails done before you fly; Aerospa offers high quality beauty treatments in as little as 15 minutes!

 For extra comfort and relaxation, why not book into one of our five airport lounges?
 Enjoy complimentary food and drinks, unlimited WiFi and great runway views.